 Before you even begin the process, you’ll need to sit down with your lender to discuss the current interest rates and all loan policies such as Loan-to-Value Ratio (LTV) and Debt-service Coverage Ratio (DSCR).

-For the next step in the process, the bank will require you to supply certain additional documentation such as:
+After getting pre-approval from their team, the bank will require you to supply certain additional documentation such as:

 • Balance Sheets